reachplc/digitalhub/content/plugins/backwpup/readme.txt

 **Remember: The most expensive backup is the one you never did!
 And please test your backups!**

-Get the [BackWPup Pro](http://marketpress.com/product/backwpup-pro/) Version with more features on [MarketPress.com](http://marketpress.com/product/backwpup-pro/)
+Get the [BackWPup Pro](http://backwpup.com) Version with more features.

 **Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-Have a look at our other premium plugins at [MarketPress.com](http://marketpress.com).

 == Frequently Asked Questions ==